mhos/cloudflareip-to-csf/README.md

-## CloudFlare IP Update Script
+## CloudFlare IP Update Script for CSF (ConfigServer Firewall)

-This Bash script, created by Casey O'Connor, automates the daily update of CloudFlare IP lists on a server.
+This Bash script, automates the daily update of CloudFlare IP lists on a server.
 It performs the following tasks:

 1. Retrieves current CloudFlare IPv4 and IPv6 addresses.
 2. Updates the csf/cloudflare.allow file with the new IPs.